VisualDudek/thread-exception-propagation/README.md

 # Exception propagation in concurrency models

 Exceptions in worker threads NOT propagating is the default behavior across Python concurrency models.
+Using VSCode python debbuger will catch exeption in thread and stop program BUT runtime will not stop, only print exception on stderr.

 - `threading` primitives: class `.Thread`.Ciekawa podejście do konstrukora, który przyjmuje jedynie kwargs.
 What are main methods? `.start()` and `.join()`